cell-org/nuron.cell.computer/README.md

 }
 ```

-Lf you want to pin the entire `fs` folder within the Nuron project folder `canvas`, you can make a POST request without the `cid` attribute:
+Lf you want to pin the entire `fs` folder within the Nurond project folder `canvas`, you can make a POST request without the `cid` attribute:

 ```json
 POST /fs/pin